 Monitoring of Response to Therapy and Adverse Events (Including IRIS)

-- Primary non-response is an HBV DNA <1 log10 decline at 12 weeks.73
+- Primary non-response is an HBV DNA <1 log10 decline at 12 weeks.112

 Immune Reconstitution Inflammatory Syndrome (IRIS)

-which constitutes IRIS in HIV/HBV-co-infected persons.
-IRIS may be manifested by dramatic increases in serum aminotransferase levels as CD4 cell counts rise within the first 6 to 12 weeks after starting ART, with signs and symptoms characteristic of acute hepatitis.
-After introduction of ART, serum aminotransferase levels should be monitored closely; some experts recommend monthly for the first 3 to 6 months and then every 3 months thereafter.
-Any association between abnormal aminotransferases and clinical jaundice or synthetic dysfunction (elevated International Normalized Ratio and low serum albumin) should prompt consultation with a hepatologist.
+Return of immune competence after ART (or after steroid withdrawal or chemotherapy) can lead to reactivation of HBV-associated liver disease.
+Any immune reconstitution can lead to a rise in serum aminotransferases, so called “hepatitis flare,”116 which constitutes IRIS in persons with HIV/HBV coinfection.
+IRIS may manifest when serum aminotransferase levels dramatically increase as CD4 cell counts rise within the first 6 to 12 weeks after ART is started, with signs and symptoms characteristic of acute hepatitis and without another cause for the flare.117,118 After introduction of ART, serum ALT levels should be monitored closely; some experts recommend ALT testing at 6 and 12 weeks, then every 3 to 6 months thereafter.
+Any association between abnormal aminotransferases and clinical jaundice or synthetic dysfunction (elevated INR and low serum albumin) should prompt consultation with a hepatologist (CI).114

 Managing Treatment Failure